connortannahill/MM-ADMM/README.md

 ## Compilation

 Simply run make within the /OptMeshes directory to compile the project.
-If using the parallel capabilities you must add or remove the -fopenmp flag in the CFLAGS variable and assign the DEFS variable to DEFS = -D THREADS
+If using the parallel capabilities you must add the -fopenmp flag in the CFLAGS variable and assign the DEFS variable to DEFS = -D THREADS